moussetc/mattermost-plugin-giphy/README.md

 If you want to create a fully bundled plugin that will run on a local server, you can use make `mattermost-plugin-giphy.tar.gz`.

 ## What's next?
-- Adding a preview mode to mimick the Slack Giphy integration
 - Allow customization of the trigger command
+- Command to choose between several GIFS at once (alternative to shuffle)